📞 24/7 free expert line: +90 216 888 15 46 — we're with you within seconds of an accident

 Should I claim on kasko or the other party’s traffic insurance?

 If the other driver is at fault, claiming on their mandatory traffic insurance protects your no-claims discount.
 Kasko is often faster but may reduce that discount.
-The adjuster’s fault assessment makes this decision clear.
+The adjuster’s technical assessment can help support this decision.

 Is there a deadline to notify my insurer?